RishabhSingh0907/HandGestureRecognition/README.md

 To train the deep learning model, follow these steps:
 1. Load the annotated data from the CSV file.
 2. Preprocess the images and labels.
-3. Define the neural network architecture using TensorFlow.
+3. Define the neural network architecture using Pytorch.
 4. Train the model
 5. Evaluate the model on the test dataset.